Family Law Attorney Assisting Jackson Residents and Other Parents

-Child custody is the most litigious aspect of family law proceedings in Mississippi.
+Child custody is the most litigious aspect of family law proceedings in Mississippi, as Jackson child custody lawyer M. Devin Whitt is aware.
 Chancellors in Mississippi have authority to award custody of minor children in a variety of actions including initial divorce cases and in custody actions between unmarried parents and third parties.
 In addition, a chancellor awarding custody in one of these cases will have continuing jurisdiction to modify or enforce its order (through contempt proceedings).

-In any case where custody of your child is at stake, representation by an experienced family law attorney is critical to protect the best interests of your child and ensure that your fundamental right to make decisions that will guide your child's life is protected.
+In any case where custody of your child is at stake, representation by an experienced child custody attorney in the Jackson area is critical to protect the best interests of your child and ensure that your fundamental right to make decisions that will guide your child's life is protected.
 A critical point to remember is that once custody of a child is lost, it is often very hard to recover.
 Each case is special with varying facts and children who have different or sometimes special needs.
 Moreover, your case must be handled in such a professional and discrete manner as to minimize the child's exposure to the dispute between parents.
 I encourage you to read the short discussion below relating to child custody and support in Mississippi.

 Types of Child Custody